SMITHsharon/route-routing/README.md

 # Route Routing

 ### Project Description
 This exercise required two views, each providing information about a famous American highway.
-Each view includes a title that shows the name of the selected highway, and an element in which the description of the highway is displayed.
+Each view includes a title that shows the name of the selected highway, and (upon click) an element in which the description of the highway is displayed.

 #### Route Routing on Launch
 ![Route Routing on Launch](https://raw.githubusercontent.com/SMITHsharon/route-routing/routes/screens/Route-Routing%20on%20Launch.png)